knuedge/open-source-policy/practice.md

     * **Secret keys:** Passwords, passcodes, access codes, access tokens, API keys, TLS keys, SSH keys, OAuth secrets, or any other “secret keys” that protect access to something.
     * **Undisclosed vulnerabilities:** If we know of a security problem or potential security problem with our code that isn’t already publicly-known (such as a vulnerability that isn’t easy to find with scanning tools), we shouldn’t write publicly about it until we fix it.
 * Nonpublic information in general about vulnerabilities, including attribution/source information (such as how and when we learned about a vulnerability, if the disclosure to us was not public).
 * We may wish to withhold some non-KnuEdge IP addresses.
-If something looks like an IP address, ask KnuEdge Infrastructure before publishing that info.
+If something looks like an IP address, ask KnuEdge IT before publishing that info.
 * Personally Identifiable Information (PII).
-Here’s [OMB's definition and GSA's policy](http://www.gsa.gov/portal/content/104256).
+Here’s [OMB's definition and GSA's policy](http://www.gsa.gov/portal/content/104256) as an example of what this means.
 * Some kinds of procurement and acquisition information, which may include non-public cost or pricing data, contract information, trade secrets, indirect costs, and direct labor rates.
-If you’re an KnuEdge team member working with this kind of data, ask KnuEdge IT or your BU lead for help determining whether it can be public.
+If you’re a KnuEdge team member working with this kind of data, ask KnuEdge IT or your BU lead for help determining whether it can be public.
 * Emergency procedures, such as evacuation plans.

 There are more categories of controlled unclassified information to protect; those are just the kinds that we work with most often.
-[Here’s the complete list.](http://www.archives.gov/cui/registry/category-list.html)
+Here's a '[more complete list.](http://www.archives.gov/cui/registry/category-list.html) as an example.

 ### Managing KnuEdge resources